oaljoundi/CBL-Mariner/docs/index.md

 CBL-Mariner from end-to-end.

 While it is possible to clone CBL-Mariner and build packages or images from that environment, _it is not the recommended approach_ for most users.
-Usually it is better to use prebuilt versions of Mariner that are available through the Azure store.
+Usually, it is better to use prebuilt versions of Mariner that are available through the Azure store.

-It is typically best to work in a smaller, problem focused environment where you can quickly build just what you need, and rely on the fact that the curated CBL-Mariner packages are already available in the cloud.
+It is typically best to work in a smaller, problem-focused environment where you can quickly build just what you need, and rely on the fact that the curated CBL-Mariner packages are already available in the cloud.